 We will bear the cost of this solicitation, including amounts paid to banks, brokers and other nominees to reimburse them for their expenses in forwarding solicitation materials regarding the Annual Meeting to beneficial owners of our common stock.
 The solicitation will be by mail, with the materials being forwarded to stockholders of record and certain other beneficial owners of our common stock, and by our officers and other regular employees (at no additional compensation).
-We have engaged Alliance Advisors, LLC to serve as our proxy solicitor to distribute our proxy materials and solicit proxies, and the estimated fee for these services is \$15,000.
-Our officers and employees may also solicit proxies from stockholders by personal contact, by telephone, or by other means if necessary in order to assure sufficient representation at the Annual Meeting.
+We have engaged Alliance Advisors, LLC to serve as our proxy solicitor and the estimated fee is \$15,000.
+Our officers and employees may also solicit proxies from stockholders by personal contact, by telephone, or by other means, if necessary, in order to assure sufficient representation at the Annual Meeting.

 Broadridge Financial Solutions ("Broadridge") has been retained to act as inspector of elections at the Annual Meeting.
-We will pay Broadridge \$10,000 for these services.
+We expect to pay Broadridge approximately \$10,000 for these services.